 #1 Planes, trains and automobiles – which one is best?

 When it comes to leaving behind a carbon footprint, planes are much higher than most other forms of transport and they rely heavily on fossil fuels.
-Try to avoid flying where possible, and consider alternative methods such as public transport and trains to get you from A to B; with trains emitting far less CO2 per head.
+Try to avoid flying where possible, and consider alternative methods such as public transport and trains to get you from A to B, with trains emitting far less CO2 per head.
 If flying cannot be avoided, fly direct whenever possible and choose an eco-friendly airline carrier that uses sustainable aviation biofuel.
 There are also more than 30 IATA (International Air Transport Association) member airlines that have carbon offset programs, and a quick Google will tell you which one is the best for your trip.
 Here are 11 airlines offering it.

 #2 You’ve arrived – what now?